vilmora-dev/grant-dashboard/README.md

 | Code style | Laravel Pint (PSR-12) |
 | Containers | Docker Compose |

-A few dependencies worth understanding before you dig in:
+A few dependencies worth understanding:

 - `tightenco/ziggy` — exports named Laravel routes to the frontend so React components can call `route('dashboard')` and friends without hardcoding URLs.
 - `inertiajs/inertia-laravel` — the server-side Inertia adapter.
 It sends page data as JSON props instead of rendering separate HTML templates, which gives you SPA-style navigation without maintaining a standalone API.